Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 [python](https://www.python.org/downloads/) and this library via `make install`.

 For now, our new estimator is not estimating much.
-That's because we did neither describe the problem at hand nor specify the algorithm `DUMMYAlgorithm1`.
+That's because we did neither describe the problem at hand nor specify the algorithm `DummyAlgorithm1`.

 A full estimator implementation includes the following three important classes:

-- DUMMYProblem
+- DummyProblem
-- DUMMYAlgorithm
+- DummyAlgorithm
-- DUMMYEstimator
+- DummyEstimator

 The first describes the problem at hand, whereas the second computes the complexity of solving it via certain algorithms.
-And `DUMMYEstimator` acts like a manager class, putting all together.
+And `DummyEstimator` acts like a manager class, putting all together.

 Let's introduce a complexity parameter `n` to our problem.
-Therefore, change the constructor of `DUMMYProblem` to
+Therefore, change the constructor of `DummyProblem` to

 ```python
 def __init__(self, n: int, **kwargs):